top of page

 Reception

 Then came the first dance.
 The lights dimmed, the music swelled, and the couple stepped onto the dance floor for the first time as husband and wife.
-There’s always a little hush just before the music begins, and then that wave of warmth as guests gather round, swaying, smiling, and snapping photos of their own.
+There’s always a little hush just before the music begins, followed by a wave of warmth as guests gather round, swaying, smiling, and snapping photos of their own.

-Tom and Fae looked completely wrapped up in one another, the rest of the room fading away as they moved together to an acoustic version of "I Want To Dance With Somebody".
+Tom and Fae looked completely wrapped up in one another.
+The rest of the room faded away as they moved together to an acoustic version of "I Want To Dance With Somebody".

-Tom and Fae are such a wonderful couple, and it was a joy to be part of their day.
-I know they’ve kept in touch with the main photographer, which speaks volumes about the kind of people they are, warm, genuine, and full of kindness.
+Tom and Fae are such a wonderful couple.
+It was a joy to be part of their day.
+I know they’ve kept in touch with the main photographer, which speaks volumes about the kind of people they are: warm, genuine, and full of kindness.

-A huge thank you once again to Tom and Fae for inviting us to capture their celebrations, and to all the fantastic vendors who helped bring the day together: Aimee Lince, the Walcott Hall Estate, the catering company, both sets of singers and everyone else I sadly didn't catch the name of.
+A huge thank you once again to Tom and Fae for inviting us to capture their celebrations.
+I also want to thank all the fantastic vendors who helped bring the day together: Aimee Lince, the Walcott Hall Estate, the catering company, both sets of singers, and everyone else I sadly didn't catch the name of.

 Comments